Esri/defense-solutions-proofs-of-concept/README.md

 ## Features

-* Web Appbuilder (WAB) for ArcGIS Widgets to address specialized workflows
+* Web Appbuilder (WAB) for ArcGIS Widgets
+    * Prototypes used to address specialized workflows
     * See the individual widget READMEs for more information
     * Current widgets included and last/latest version tested with: